 Connecting external mics, speakers and camera

 I personally believe you’ll create a much better experience if you upgrade these.
-If or when you do, be sure to select the correct outputs and inputs in the audio and visual here:
+If or when you do, be sure to select the correct outputs and inputs or your computer might try and use your microphone as a speaker (or something stupid like that!).
+Just click the arrows next to the microphone and video camera symbols in your meeting:

 Some useful features you might not be aware of